Equity, Diversity and Inclusion

 1. To support leaders of science faculties to redress the very significant under representation of women in leadership roles and the lack of diversity throughout the academic pipeline.

-2. To promote the design and delivery of a university science education that is accessible, equitable and culturally rich for students, including access for students from traditionally under-represented groups.
+2. To promote the design and delivery of a university science education system that is accessible, equitable and culturally rich for students, including access for students from traditionally under-represented groups.

 3. To advance the work of teaching and learning practitioners to incorporate into their science curriculum the wisdom and science of Indigenous communities.